History of the Grateful Dead, Volume One (Bear's Choice): Release

 A large complement of iconography is associated with the Grateful Dead.
 Along with the "Skull & Roses" and dancing terrapins, perhaps the most ubiquitous are the "Lightning Skull/Steal", and the "Dancing Bears", which notably made their first appearance on the front and rear covers, respectively, of this album.
 Designed by Bob Thomas, the latter have been incorporated into an endless array of both fan-produced and official merchandise and ephemera.
 Though usually referred to as the "Dancing Bears" they are, in fact, marching and not dancing.
 The front cover also has the first appearance of the "Good Old Grateful Dead" epithet, circling the "Lightning Skull" graphic.

 The album was remastered for compact disc, in 2001, as part of The Golden Road (1965–1973) box set.
 This version, with four bonus tracks, was given separate release in 2003.
 The contemporaneous bonus tracks include another one from the February 13, 1970 concert, and three from a week earlier at the Fillmore West in San Francisco.
 In keeping with the tributary nature of the original record, three of the four tracks feature lead vocals by McKernan.

+Bear's Choice was remastered again for a 50th Anniversary Edition, which was released on May 5, 2023.
+This edition of the album was produced as an LP (on black or colored vinyl) and as a digital download.
+Unlike previous 50th anniversary editions of Grateful Dead albums, it was not released on CD.